-Genesis has specific individuals that have the overall responsibility to oversee compliance with the Genesis Compliance and Ethics Program including the Compliance Officer, the Board of Directors' Nominating, Governance, Quality Committee, and the Corporate Compliance Committee.
+The company has specific individuals that have the overall responsibility to oversee compliance with the Compliance and Ethics Program including the Compliance Officer, the Board of Directors, and the Corporate Compliance Committee.
 In addition, Compliance Liaisons oversee the Compliance and Ethics Program at the location level.